saqibomer/magiccraft/README.md

 - CocoaPods or Swift Package Manager for dependency management
 - Compatible iOS device or Simulator running iOS 15+

-### Features

-- Biometric verification and lock when app goes to background
-- Wallet setup
-- Balance for chains
-- Transactions list
-- QR code scan for sending transaction
-- QR code for wallet

 ### Setup